fperearodriguez/multicluster-sailOperator-openshift/README.md

 * [Workload Entry](https://istio.io/latest/docs/reference/config/networking/workload-entry/)
 * [Gateway](https://istio.io/latest/docs/reference/config/networking/gateway/)

+> :warning: **With this setup, only the _spiffe id_ used in the Istio resources is trusted**: In this use case, you can differentiate the cluster domain when using _spiffe_.

-Follow the specific [README](./docs/multicluster-multiprimary-sail-metallb-custom-service.md) for this scenario.
+Follow the specific [README](./docs/multicluster-multiprimary-sail-metallb-scenario-3.md) for this scenario.

 ## Author